Xie Xiaofan

-Xie Xiaofan (谢小凡; born 15 March 1998) is a Chinese footballer currently playing as a left-back or left winger for Suzhou Dongwu.
+Xie Xiaofan (谢小凡; born 15 March 1998) is a Chinese footballer currently playing as a left-back or left winger for Wuxi Wugo.

 Club career

 Xie Xiaofan was promoted to the senior team of top-tier club Jiangsu Suning before the 2017 Chinese Super League campaign.
 He was loaned out to third tier club Zibo Cuju on 25 February 2019.
 On his return to his parent club he was part of the squad that won the 2020 Chinese Super League title.
 On 28 February 2021, the parent company of Jiangsu, Suning Holdings Group announced that operations were going to cease immediately due to financial difficulties.

 On 31 March 2021, Xie joined second-tier club Nantong Zhiyun for the 2021 China League One campaign on a free transfer.
 He made his debut for the club in a league game on 18 September 2021 against Xinjiang Tianshan Leopard in a 3-0 victory.
 In the following season he transferred to fellow second-tier club Suzhou Dongwu and made his debut in a league game for them on 17 August 2022 against Qingdao Hainiu in a 2-1 defeat.